grpc/grpc-go/Documentation/anti-patterns.md

 [`WithBlock`](https://pkg.go.dev/google.golang.org/grpc#WithBlock), and
 [`WithReturnConnectionError`](https://pkg.go.dev/google.golang.org/grpc#WithReturnConnectionError)
 options are designed to handle errors at dial time, but they can introduce race conditions and result in unreliable and difficult-to-debug code.
-Instead of relying on these options, we strongly encourage developers to rely on errors from RPCs for error handling.
+Instead of relying on these options, we strongly encourage developers to use `grpc.NewClient`.
 By following best practices for error handling in gRPC, developers can write more reliable and robust gRPC applications.